-Prerequisites: PHYS 110-4; or PHYS 100-4 with a grade of B or better Co-requisites: MATH 101-3
+Prerequisites: PHYS 110-4; or PHYS 100-4 with a grade of B or better

+Co-requisites: MATH 101-3

 PHYS 115-4 General Introduction to Physics This is an algebrabased introductory physics course for students without Grade 12 Physics.
-Topics include: physics and measurement, the laws of motion, work and energy, linear momentum and collisions, static equilibrium, elasticity, laws of thermodynamics, fluid mechanics, sound waves, electric field, electric potential, DC circuits, magnetic field, electromagnetic waves, laws of geometrical optics, and elements of modern physics.
+Topics include physics and measurement, the laws of motion and their applications, circular motion, work and energy, electric field, electric potential, DC circuits, magnetic fields and magnetic forces.

-Prerequisites: Students with credit in Physics 12 require permission of the Program Chair energy, nuclear power and nuclear weapons, health and medical technology, pollution of the atmosphere, satellites, telecommunication, and the internet, this course introduces basic physics topics such as motion and energy, atoms and heat, gravity and force, electricity and magnetism, light and electromagnetic waves, radioactivity and nuclear reactions, quantum physics, and relativity.
+Prerequisites: Students with credit in Physics 12 require permission of the Program Chair

+PHYS 150-3 Physics for Future Leaders This course examines the physics underlying major technological aspects of modern society and issues of global concern.
+Through addressing themes such as global warming, the energy problem and alternative sources of energy, nuclear power and nuclear weapons, health and medical technology, pollution of the atmosphere, satellites, telecommunication, and the internet, this course introduces basic physics topics such as motion and energy, atoms and heat, gravity and force, electricity and magnetism, light and electromagnetic waves, radioactivity and nuclear reactions, quantum physics, and relativity.
 This course requires no scientific or mathematical background and is accessible to students in any discipline.